Catholic Church sexual abuse cases: Secrecy among bishops

 In November 2009, the Irish Commission to Inquire into Child Abuse reported its findings in which it concluded that:

 the Dublin Archdiocese's pre-occupations in dealing with cases of child sexual abuse, at least until the mid 1990s, were the maintenance of secrecy, the avoidance of scandal, the protection of the reputation of the Church, and the preservation of its assets.
 All other considerations, including the welfare of children and justice for victims, were subordinated to these priorities.
 The Archdiocese did not implement its own canon law rules and did its best to avoid any application of the law of the State.

 In April 2010, Christopher Hitchens and Richard Dawkins wanted to prosecute the Pope for crimes against humanity due to what they see as his role in intentionally covering up abuse by priests.
 In a CNN interview a few days later, however, Dawkins declined to discuss the international crime law court's definition of crimes against humanity, saying it is a difficult legal question.

 In April 2010, a lawsuit was filed in the Milwaukee Federal Court by an anonymous "John Doe 16" against the Vatican and Pope Benedict XVI.
 The plaintiff accused Ratzinger and others of having covered up abuse cases to avoid scandal to the detriment of the concerned children.

 In February 2011, two German lawyers initiated charges against Pope Benedict XVI at the International Criminal Court.
 As one of the reasons for the charges they referred also to the "strong suspicion" that Joseph Ratzinger, as head of the Congregation for the Doctrine of the Faith, covered up the sexual abuse of children and youths and protected the perpetrators.

 Internal division became public, with Christoph Cardinal Schönborn accusing Cardinal Angelo Sodano of blocking Ratzinger's investigation of a high-profile case in the mid-1990s.

 In the trial of the French bishop Pierre Pican, who received a suspended jail sentence for failing to denounce an abusive priest, the retired Cardinal Dario Castrillon Hoyos wrote a letter to support Pican in his decision.
 Exposed to heavy critiques, Hoyos claimed to have had the approval of Pope John Paul II.

 In 2011, Hoyos was heavily criticized again.
 This time, the Congregation for the Clergy was blamed of having opposed in 1997 to the newly adapted rules of the Irish bishops, demanding the denouncement of every abusive priest to the police.
 The Archbishop of Dublin Diarmuid Martin described the cooperation with the Congregation for the Clergy as "disastrous".

-An article in The Washington Post published 27 December 2019, accuses former American Cardinal Theodore Edgar McCarrick of paying bribes totaling US$600,000 to Pope John Paul II ($50,000) and Pope Benedict XVI ($291,000) and 100 Vatican employees to cover-up sexual misconduct accusations against him.
+An article in The Washington Post published 27 December 2019, accuses former American Cardinal Theodore Edgar McCarrick of giving money totaling US$600,000 in church funds to Vatican bureaucrats, papal advisers, and two popes; Pope John Paul II ($50,000) and Pope Benedict XVI ($291,000) starting in 2001 according to church ledgers and former church officials.
+Several of the more than 100 recipients were directly involved in assessing misconduct claims against McCarrick, documents and interviews showed.